 Therefore, it’s considered best practice to provide plenty of quiet workspace for employees more easily distracted by noise who might appreciate the change of scenery.

 As mid-century has gained popularity over the years, these spaces are better described as modern or contemporary with large glass windows and stainless steel railings, but still with that mid-century feel.
 Buildings from the fifties are known for being livable.

-“Especially in the multifamily market and among millennials, there’s big demand for design that’s simple, unpretentious and, above all, functional,” according to National Association of Home Builders blog.
+“Especially in the multifamily market and among millennials, there’s a big demand for a design that’s simple, unpretentious and, above all, functional,” according to the National Association of Home Builders blog.
 Part of the reason for this is simple economics, and part of it is form and function.